Richard Bartel: Coaching career

 On January 29, 2015, after stints at Plano Prestonwood and Argyle Liberty Christian School, he was hired as the football head coach for Southwest Christian High School in Fort Worth.
 In June 2015, he left to become the football offensive coordinator at IMG Academy.
 He was named quarterbacks coach for the Atlanta Legends of the Alliance of American Football in January 2019, and became the offensive play-caller after offensive coordinator Michael Vick left the team in February 2019.
 Bartel resigned on February 22, 2019.

 Personal life

-Bartel is married to Alecia Bartel and has four daughters.
+Bartel is married to Alecia Bartel and has five daughters and one son.